Changning slender gecko

 The Changning slender gecko (Hemiphyllodactylus changningensis) is a species of gecko.
-It is endemic to Yunnan, China.
-In Changning County, western Yunnan, specimens were found of an unnamed species of Hemiphyllodactylus were described as “a slender body and unique U-shaped digital lamellae”.
+It is endemic to Yunnan, Chin.
+In Changning County, western Yunnan, specimens were found of an unnamed species of Hemiphyllodactylus were described as "a slender body and unique U-shaped digital lamellae".
 This is the first known species of any known Hemiphyllodactylus from this population, thus being described as a new species.